ALUMNI & FRIENDS

 Caroline [Chapman] VanSickle

 Caroline graduated from K-State in 2007 with a B.S. in anthropology, her focus in physical anthropology.
 While at K-State, she was a TA for Prof. Finnegan's Intro to Physical Anthropology Lab course, held various officer positions in Anthropology Club, and participated in the very first Sapiens Symposium (all activities she would recommend to any current students).
-She is now pursuing a Ph.D. in paleoanthropology at the University of Michigan under Prof. Milford Wolpoff.
-Specifically, she studies the morphology of recent hominid fossils (e.g., Neandertals) and how to explain the fossils in terms of biomechanical requirements.
+She earned a Ph.D. in paleoanthropology at the University of Michigan under Prof. Milford Wolpoff.
+Specifically, she studied the morphology of recent hominid fossils (e.g., Neandertals) and how to explain the fossils in terms of biomechanical requirements.
 In 2014 Carolyn was awarded the first postdoctoral fellow in feminist biology at the University of Wisconsin where she worked with another renowned K-State paleoanthropologist, John Hawks.
 She continues her research on female human ancestors by investigating changes in pelvis shape — and therefore childbirth anatomy — during the course of human evolution.
 Her focus is on South African australopithecine species dating from 1.5 million to 3 million years ago and has recently become involved in research into Homo naledi.
 She presently teaches anthropology at Bryn Mawr.

 After two years at the University of Southern California, Michael returned to the Great Plains and enrolled in his parents' alma mater.
 He graduated with a BA in Anthopology (summa cum laude), and continued his studies in cultural anthropology at the University of Virginia.
 He obtained a Jacob Javits Fellowship as well as a National Science Foundation Fellowship, and did his doctoral fieldwork in the highlands of Papua New Guinea.
 Having obtained his PhD at U Virginia in 2005, he is now an Assistant Prof of Cultural Anthropology at Kansas State University.
 Especially since Spring 2008, his pioneering work in digital ethnography and media ecology has attracted worldwide attention.
 In 2008, the Carnegie Foundation elected him a US Professor of the Year.